SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/01-arrays/01-introduction-to-arrays.md

 Types of arrays based on their dimensions :

 - `One-Dimensional Arrays`: These are the simplest and most common type of arrays.
 Elements are arranged in a **single row**.
 - `Multi-Dimensional Array`: Has **more than one dimension**.
 It can have two or more dimensions, similar to a 3D object.
-The most common type of multi-dimensional array is a two-dimensional array, often referred to as a matrix.
+The most common type of multi-dimensional array is a two-dimensional array.
 - `Two-Dimensional Arrays`: Also known as matrices, two-dimensional arrays organize elements in **rows and columns**.
 They are useful for representing tables.